Actor

 Singer

-As a graduate of Girls Rock School Edinburgh, Andrea’s fierce vocals at the helm of all female rock bands have been raising the roof and smashing glass ceilings across Scotland.
+As a graduate of Girls Rock School Edinburgh, Andrea has fronted several rock bands which have been raising the roof and smashing glass ceilings across Scotland.
+She brings the rock style into her new musical Being Normal which she writes the book and lyrics.

-She also loves traditional Scottish folk music and performed works by Hamish Henderson at the Edinburgh Festival Fringe in Theatre Objektiv’s On The Radical Road.
+Ever versatile, she also loves traditional Scottish music and has performed the works of Hamish Henderson at the Edinburgh Festival Fringe in Theatre Objektiv’s On The Radical Road.

 Band images © P&K Beards